-· Trace the touch ring to change the desired value.
+• Trace the touch ring to change the desired value.

-5. Repeat Steps 3 and 4 as necessary.
+5 Repeat Steps 3 and 4 as necessary.

 - The arpeggio speed depends on the tempo setting.
-For more information, see "Changing the Metronome Settings (Tempo, Beat, Pattern, etc.)" (page EN-81). - You can assign turning the Arpeggio Hold on/off to a pedal connected to the EXPRESSION/ ASSIGNABLE jack.
-For more information, see "Using Pedals" (page EN-67). - Assigning "Arpeg Note Len" to the CONTROL button allows you to change the length of notes in some Arpeggiator patterns.
-For more information, see "Selecting the Function Assigned to the CONTROL Button" (page EN-77). - Assigning "Arpeg Note Len" to either of the K1 or K2 knob allows you to change the length of notes in some Arpeggiator patterns.
-For more information, see "Changing the Function Assigned to a Knob" (page EN-73).
+For more information, see "Changing the Metronome Settings (Tempo, Beat, Pattern, etc.)" (page EN-74). - You can assign turning the Arpeggiator on/off to an EX button and turning the Arpeggio Hold on/off to an EX button or a pedal connected to the EXPRESSION/ASSIGNABLE jack.
+For more information, see "Using the EX Buttons" (page EN-67) and "Using Pedals" (page EN-62). - Assigning "Arpeg Note Len" to the CONTROL button allows you to change the length of notes in some Arpeggiator patterns.
+For more information, see "Selecting the Function Assigned to the CONTROL Button" (page EN-69).